nadirbad/nadirbad.dev/cmkiq53fu000d02kz7au57h2s.md

 ---
-title: "Getting Started with the Vertical Slice Architecture Template for .NET 10"
+title: "Getting Started with the Vertical Slice Architecture Template for .NET 10 C#"
 seoTitle: "Vertical Slice Architecture Template for .NET 9: Quick Start Guide"
 seoDescription: "Get started with the Vertical Slice Architecture template for .NET 9.
 Clone, configure, and run a production-ready healthcare API in minutes."
 datePublished: 2026-01-17T19:52:35.754Z